bizz84/flutter-tips-and-tricks/tips/0018-six-common-sources-of-errors-in-flutter-apps/index.md

 ---

-And for more Flutter tips and threads like this, just follow me: @biz84
+And for more Flutter tips and threads like this, just follow me: [@biz84](https://twitter.com/biz84)

 Happy coding!

+### Found this useful?
+Show some love and share the [original tweet](https://twitter.com/biz84/status/1455950598071803911) 🙏